Arbousier/letstakeawalk/README.md

 According to some studies the brain cannot focus for more than 4 to 6 hours per day.
 Yes you heard right : working more than that and avoiding walks, sleep and relaxing time is plain suicidal on the medium and long run.
 Our bodies are not designed for that.
 PERIOD.

+I now think that the brain cannot focus for more than 4 to 6 hours per day (and studies have shown confirmed it).

+I know that even if work I less, have breaks, proper sleep, proper food and diverse readings and talks I do better work.

 You might laugh and think "uhuhu what a slacker, I do 60 hours a week" and I'll tell you "great, I hope your body can really do this and that you won't end up like me".
 Yet I still think that you probably will and that you work in a unpredictable way, with poor scheduling.
 But if it works for you : GREAT !

-Over the course of those last 18 months I have tried different things and learned a lot.
-I have lost close to 10 kgs, and I am now able to run 5kms twice a week.
-My thoughts are clearer and I am able to schedule and respect sets of features.
-The quantity of hours worked have reduced but the quality have gone up up up.
-I have also improved my self respect, social capacities and mood.
-Hell, I am giving talks to tens of people !

-Here is what I did :
+Here are the basics of what I did :

-* walk a bit everyday (30 min)
+* walk a bit everyday (30 min) (and then started to run)
 * set a timer to have regular breaks
 * organise and schedule work around those break
 * eat nice food